 To Apply for Final Quarter RCL: Submit the Drop Below Full Time Registration Request to OIA before your final quarter begins.

 Note: Final quarter reduced course load authorization is only available to students enrolled in degree programs.

 If you have a medical reason that prevents you from attending class, you can obtain reduced course load authorization (no more than four quarters).

 To Apply for Medical RCL: Submit the Drop Below Full Time Registration Request, along with documentation from a licensed medical doctor, doctor of osteopathy or licensed clinical psychologist stating that you are not able to attend classes this quarter or not able to attend classes full-time this quarter.
+Your physician can create a custom letter or use the Medical RCL Template Letter.
 The documentation does not have to contain a diagnosis or details of your condition or illness.
 Reduced course load authorization does not affect your eligibility for OPT or CPT.

 Academic Difficulty RCL can only be granted for one quarter.
 Only one class may be dropped.